Bjohnson131/RISC-V-Completion-project/README.md

 ---
  - [x] Triage
  - [ ] Use generics instead of lots of files.
- - [ ] Genericise an n-bit mux
+ - [ ] Genericise an n-bit reg
- - [ ] Genericise an n-bit mux on any type of change
+ - [ ] Genericise an n-bit reg on any type of change

 Current files:
 Register/reg12b.vhd